grezniczek/redcap_survey_auth/README.md

 When a value for _success_ is defined, the field with the action tag will be set to this value when Allow writing is enabled; no additional mapping is required.
 Use @READONLY/@READONLY-SURVEY or @HIDDEN-SURVEY to keep participants from editing the displayed authentication fields.
 With Allow writing enabled, the module also discards survey-request edits to the authentication fields it populated, including attempts to blank them.
 This preserves the values already saved at login; ordinary survey answers and staff data-entry edits are unaffected.

+### URL prefill

+REDCap URL prefill parameters are supported for a protected survey's first page, including when the participant must first sign in.
+On an initial ordinary GET request, Survey Auth retains only values for real first-page fields and valid checkbox options, then restores them to the post-login survey URL.
+It excludes calculated fields, fields that Survey Auth writes through `@SURVEY-AUTH`, unknown fields, and REDCap control parameters.
+Save & Return, Start over, POST submissions, and file requests do not retain prefill values.

+The values remain participant-supplied prefill; they do not grant access or override authentication metadata.
+URL prefill is therefore appropriate only for data that is suitable for a survey URL under your institution's privacy and logging practices.

 ### Combining **@SURVEY-AUTH** with **@IF**

 The **@SURVEY-AUTH** action tag can be used inside **@IF** action tags.
 Note that in public surveys, at the time of evaluation, the record does not exist yet, and thus any logic should be restricted to record-independent elements, such as e.g. the [arm-number], [arm-label] or the aggregate smart variables.